hoangsvit/eplus.dev/cm72pl2r3000c09jr2a0keeor.md

 ### View your updated bucket in the Cloud console

 1. Return to the Cloud console for this step.
 You should have left off on your Cloud Storage bucket details page.

 2. From the left-hand menu, click **Buckets** and select your second bucket.
 You should see the copy of **demo-image1.png** added.

 ## **Task 5.
 Delete files from a Cloud Storage bucket**

-1. From the left APIs & Reference section navigate to **JSON API** &gt; **API reference** &gt; **Objects** &gt; **delete** or, to delete files from a Cloud Storage bucket using API Explorer, use the [Objects: delete reference](https://cloud.google.com/storage/docs/json_api/v1/objects/delete).
+1. From the left APIs & Reference section navigate to **JSON API** > **API reference** > **Objects** > **delete** or, to delete files from a Cloud Storage bucket using API Explorer, use the [Objects: delete reference](https://cloud.google.com/storage/docs/json_api/v1/objects/delete).

 2. Now you'll delete an image file from a Cloud Storage bucket.

 *   **bucket**: enter in the name of your bucket that contains both demo image files.

 *   **object**: enter in **demo-image1.png**.
 Your method should resemble the following:

 ![The method displayed in the Request parameters dialog box](https://cdn.qwiklabs.com/9kPqMSP9xS6EyR41GQ5i9uV6JMPSeVMOXMzIzp9JKAA%3D align="left")

 3. Make sure that **Google OAuth 2.0** and **API key** checkboxes are selected under **Credentials** section.

 **Note:** To view **Credentials FAQs**, click on question mark icon next to **Credentials** title.

 4. Make sure that there are no trailing spaces in any of the fields.

 5. Now scroll down and click **Execute**.

 You should receive a similar output as below:

 ![204 displayed on a green ribbon](https://cdn.qwiklabs.com/nRkqUtiQhhbyhJr7SILoziHp5HZOH39Vlr%2B8ES9Winc%3D align="left")

 6. Now remove the second image from the Cloud Storage bucket.
 Still in the same method, for the **object** field, enter in **demo-image2.png**.
 Your bucket name will remain the same.
 Your method should resemble the following:

 ![The request parameters dialog box displaying the method](https://cdn.qwiklabs.com/o0kbacFtw85NbEJAl2nxLqWyTjXrjQu8zoKGv37YaxE%3D align="left")

 7. Now scroll down and click **Execute**.
 You should receive a similar output:

 ![204 displayed on a green ribbon](https://cdn.qwiklabs.com/nRkqUtiQhhbyhJr7SILoziHp5HZOH39Vlr%2B8ES9Winc%3D align="left")